Skip to main content

 Common questions from

-Ontario International Airport (ONT) became independent from LAX management in 2016 and has since grown significantly as a cargo and passenger hub, anchoring billions in logistics investment in the surrounding west San Bernardino County area.
+Ontario International Airport (ONT) became independent from LAX management in 2016 and has since grown significantly as a cargo and passenger hub, anchoring billions in logistics investment in west SB County.
 Amazon, UPS, FedEx, and major 3PL operators have built or expanded major facilities near ONT, generating tens of thousands of logistics and warehouse jobs in Ontario, Fontana, Rialto, and Chino.
-This workforce — largely dual-income households with stable employment — has driven sustained rental demand and rent growth in west SB County.
-Properties near the ONT logistics corridor benefit from consistently low vacancy and reliable tenant quality rooted in stable employment, making this submarket particularly well-suited for long-term hold investment strategies.
+This workforce - largely dual-income households with stable employment - has driven sustained apartment demand and rent growth in west SB County.
+Multifamily properties near the ONT logistics corridor benefit from consistently low vacancy and reliable tenant quality, making this submarket particularly well-suited for long-term hold strategies.

 Yes.
-We manage the complete Section 8 / Housing Choice Voucher (HCV) program lifecycle for participating properties — HQS inspection preparation, HAP contract execution, rent reasonableness submissions, annual recertifications, and all required HACSB and SBCHA coordination.
-San Bernardino County has a significant HCV population and California SB 329 prohibits landlords from refusing qualified voucher applicants.
+We manage the complete Section 8 / Housing Choice Voucher program lifecycle for participating multifamily properties - HQS inspection preparation, HAP contract execution, rent reasonableness submissions, annual recertifications, and all required HACSB and SBCHA coordination.
+SB County has a significant HCV population, and California SB 329 prohibits landlords from refusing qualified voucher applicants and requires evaluating them on the same financial criteria as market-rate applicants.
 Our team manages these requirements so owners can participate confidently in the program.

 in San Bernardino County?